Jorge626/CS-3310-Design-Analysis-Algorithms/README.md

 # CS 3310 Design & Analysis of Algorithms
-This repository stores a few of my projects from my class CS 3310 - Design and Analysis of Algorithms I took this course at California State Polytechnic University, Pomona
+This repository stores a few of my projects from my class CS 3310 - Design and Analysis of Algorithms.
+I took this course at California State Polytechnic University, Pomona

 There are 2 Projects in this repository.